-For screening the effect of doping elements, the doping concentration rarely exceeds 1-5 mol%.
+For screening the effect of doping elements, the doping concentration rarely exceeds 1~5 mol%.
 One practical constraint is the solubility of foreign atoms in the hematite structure [8].
 For example, SnO2 has a very limited solubility in hematite, less than 1 mol% below 800 °C [17].
 A higher solubility of 6 mol% [18] and 20 mol% [17] of SnO2 has been demonstrated in hematite nanoparticles, which found applications in the gas sensor industry [17].
 ALD is a powerful technique to deposit films that are far from their thermal equilibrium.
 In this study, we demonstrate that Sn can be incorporated into the hematite crystal structure at a concentration as high as 32 mol%.
-Hematite thin films with 6, 14, and 32 mol% Sn concentrations were studied by X-ray diffraction (XRD), scanning transmission electron microscopy (STEM) and spectroscopy, and their structural and electronic characteristics were correlated to density functional theory (DFT) calculations.
-The photocurrents derived from hematite photoanodes peak at low Sn concentration, and vanish as the Sn concentration exceeds 32 mol%.
+Nevertheless, the photocurrent derived from hematite photoanodes peaks at low Sn concentration, and vanishes as the Sn concentration exceeds 32 mol%.